-The main focus of our lab is the molecular basis of the development of peripheral pain, especially if caused by mutations in the voltage-gated sodium channel.
-This channel is responsible for the formation of the action potential and thus neuronal excitability.
-We study the structure and function relation of these channels and how to possibly prevent peripheral pain by their pharmacological modulation.
+The main focus of our lab is on the biophysics of the voltage-gated sodium channel and how it affects excitable cells.
+This channel is responsible for generation of action potentials and thus cell excitation.
+We study the structure and function relation of these channels and how to possibly prevent peripheral pain by their pharmacological modulation using a personalized approach.
 We use electrophysiology and molecular biological methods, as well as the technology of induced pluripotent stem cells (iPS-cells) and computer simulations.

 Human sensory neurons as a cellular model for pain disorders